 2. Stay consistent with your branding

-Strong branding is vital to retail businesses, primarily if you operate a retail business at more than one location.
+Strong branding is vital to retail businesses, primarily if you operate a retail business at multiple locations.

 For example, Apple stores look the same globally.
 This makes people feel comfortable that their experience at any Apple store will be similar.
 And it helps Apple communicate that products sold at different stores are of the same quality.